brevzin/cpp_proposals/2996_reflection/reflection.md

 Apple also uses the caret in [syntax "blocks"](https://developer.apple.com/library/archive/documentation/Cocoa/Conceptual/ProgrammingWithObjectiveC/WorkingwithBlocks/WorkingwithBlocks.html) and unfortunately we believe that does conflict with our proposed use of the caret.

 Since the syntax discussions in SG7 landed on the use of the caret, new basic source characters have become available: `@`, `` ` ``{.op}, and `$`{.op}.
 While we have since discussed some alternatives (e.g., `@` for lifting, `\` and `/` for "raising" and "lowering"), we have grown quite fond of the existing syntax.

+In Wrocław 2024, SG7 and EWG voted to adopt `^^` as the new reflection operator (as proposed by [@P3381]).
+The R8 revision of this paper integrates that change.

 ## Splicers (`[:`...`:]`)